hashicorp/consul/website/source/docs/agent/options.html.markdown

   automatically whenever the agent is restarted.
 This means that to encrypt Consul's gossip protocol, this option only needs to be provided once on each agent's initial startup sequence.
-If it is provided after Consul has been initialized with an encryption key, then the provided key is simply added as a secondary encryption key.
-More information on how keys can be changed is available on the [keyring command](/docs/commands/keyring.html) page.
+If it is provided after Consul has been initialized with an encryption key, then the provided key is ignored and a warning will be displayed.

 * `-join` - Address of another agent to join upon starting up.
 This can be specified multiple times to specify multiple agents to join.
 If Consul is